 - 1. Attendance is mandatory at all scheduled labs and practical skills.
 Absences during clinical skills require make-up work to be done at a time not designated for other studies.
 It is the responsibility of any student absent during a lab or clinical skill to secure a time with an instructor or coordinator to demonstrate the skills acquired by other students during the absence. - 2.
 Make-up: All materials and assignments missed during the student's absence must be made up.
 It is the student's responsibility to meet with the instructor to get missed assignments and handouts. - 3.
 Breaks, lunch period, and release at the end of the day will be designated by the lead instructor.

 Student Responsibilities

 Students are responsible for:

-- Logging into BlackBoard and/or online class-5 of 7 days per week - > Checking messages regularly and communicating with instructor - Attending class/lab when scheduled - > Completing assignments as noted in the pacing chart
+- Attending class five days per week, Monday through Friday - Checking messages regularly and communicating with instructor - Attending class/lab when scheduled - Completing assignments as noted in the pacing chart